pharo-ai/graph-algorithms/README.md

   - BFS: Breath Fisrt Search
   - Graph Reducer: Merge all strongly connected components in a graph to a single node
   - Dijkstra: Shortest path in a weighted graph (WIP)
+  - Kruskal: Minimum or Maximum expanding tree in a graph
+  - HITS: Hyperlink-Induced Topic Search
+  - Topological Sort
+  - Shortest Path in DAG

 ## How to install it